The Aussies Racked Up Even More Medals Overnight, So Here’s Everything You Missed While Snoozing

 Full Paris Olympics medal tally

-Topping the list is the People’s Republic of China, with 16 gold medals, 12 silver, and nine bronze.
-Coming in second is the United States, now sitting on 14 gold medals, 24 silver and 23 bronze.
+Topping the list is the People’s Republic of China, with 21 gold medals, 17 silver, and 13 bronze.
+Coming in second is USA, now sitting on 19 gold medals, 27 silver and 26 bronze.
+And coming in third is France with 12 gold, 14 silver and 18 bronze.

 The Paris 2024 Games can be viewed live and on demand on Channel Nine and 9Now, or on Stan.